fniyonshuti/fullstack-project/README.md

 # fullstack-project
-this is repositort to learn fullstack application ecosystem
+this is repository to learn fullstack application ecosystem